 RON is overexpressed in a range of solid tumour types but is not normally amplified or mutated (Kretschmann et al, 2010).
 Approximately 73% of gastric/gastroesophageal cancers overexpress RON/MSP and RON ‘high’ patients have substantially worse overall survival with a median 14 vs. >80 months (Catenacci et al, 2011).
 Similarly, RON/ MSP high tumours are present in approximately 50% of breast and lung cancers (NSCLC).
 16% of cholangiocarcinoma are RON/cMET ‘high’ and again these patients have a much worse overall and disease free survival (Yao et. al., 2013, Watanabi et. al., 2015).
 When activated, RON can heterodimerise with cMET and EGFR (Yao et al, 2013, Chang et al, 2015) and this has been proposed as the reason why cMET selective inhibitors have shown poor efficacy in cancer types tested to date.
 RON stimulation on the tumour surface activates the PI3 kinase pathway and upregulates expression of the G:T mismatch specific thymidine glycosylase MBD4.
 Upregulation of MBD4 results in numerous altered hypomethylated and hypermethylated sites and this epigenetic change to the genomic DNA is associated with poor clinical outcome (Cunha et al, 2014). al, 2014).

 ASLAN partnered with Bristol-Myers Squibb (BMS) for the development of ASLAN002.
-In August 2016, BMS acquired rights to ASLAN002 in China, Australia, Korea, Taiwan and other Asian territories.
-Bristol-Myers Squibb is a global biopharmaceutical company firmly focused on its mission to discover, develop and deliver innovative medicines that help patients prevail against serious diseases.
-Around the world, BMS medicines help millions of people in their fight against such diseases as cancer, cardiovascular disease, diabetes, hepatitis B, HIV/AIDS, psychiatric disorders and rheumatoid arthritis.
+In August 2016, BMS acquired the rights to ASLAN002 in China, Australia, Korea, Taiwan and other Asian territories.
+BMS is a global biopharmaceutical company whose mission is to discover, develop and deliver innovative medicines that help patients prevail against serious diseases.